axiom19/AI-ChatBot-App/README.md

 - `app.py`: Flask application that serves the web interface and handles API requests.
 - `LLM-chatbot.py`: Standalone script for running the chatbot in a command-line interface.
-- `templates/index.html`: HTML script for frontend made with using Bootstrap, Bootstrap components and Jinja.
+- `templates/index.html`: HTML script for frontend made using Bootstrap, Bootstrap components, and Jinja.

 ## Getting Started